Tips For Selling Your House – How to Sell Your Home or Property Fast

 Aside from dominating the competition, comparing your property with other similar sized properties nearby can help you to establish the right asking price for your property.

-34. Consider the resale value
+34. Consider the resale value when selling

 Historically, property prices tend to go up over the long term, so it’s worth taking into account the potential increase in your property’s value over time.

-35. Price your home right
+35. Price your house right